• 10% OFF today's order with promo code March10

 View all practice test for your State or Region

-What are NES Tests?
+What are National Evaluation Series Tests?

 Designed to assess the classroom readiness of new educators, the NES tests are frequently used to qualify teachers in Oregon, Arizona, Colorado, California, Washington, Illinois, Wisconsin and New Mexico.
 While not required for every teaching job in those states, a passing NES score is necessary for most public school positions.
 Comprised of 38 different teaching examinations, the NES tests are broken up into six categories: Professional Knowledge, Elementary Assessments, Middle Grades Assessments, Secondary Assessments, K-12 Assessment and Essential Academic Skills.
 The computer-based exams rely heavily on multiple-choice questions, though some tests include constructed response items.
 No matter which test you're registered for, NES practice exams are a great way to prepare yourself for the real thing.